 - Orange Drop – the recycling and safe disposal program for hazardous or special waste

-We touch the lives of Ontarians every day—whether they are putting something in their Blue Box or returning unused paint or spent batteries to a depot or retail partner.
+We touch the lives of Ontarians every day—whether they are putting something in their Blue Box or returning pressurized containers to a drop-off location.
 We work hard to keep many materials out of landfill, and to recover as much value as possible from these materials at the end of their useful life.

 We strive to find new ways to turn today’s waste into tomorrow’s consumer products.
 As a recycling company, it is our social responsibility to drive the future of recovery, collection and recycling initiatives in Ontario.
 It is not enough for us to concentrate our energies exclusively on collecting and sorting paper, packaging and hazardous or special waste.
 We must also facilitate recycling partnerships.
 It’s why we do everything we can to ensure that the materials collected under our programs are transformed into new products right here in Ontario.